New to Scouts?

 HOW MUCH DOES IT COST TO JOIN CUB SCOUT PACK 20?

-The annual Pack 20 annual membership fee for Tigers, Wolves, Bears and Webelos is $200.
-The annual membership fee for Lions is $100, due to the limited scope of the program.
+The annual Pack 20 annual membership fee for Tigers, Wolves, Bears and Webelos is $270.
+Of these fees, $170 goes to the National Council for Program Fees and Insurance and $100 goes to our Unit to cover Pack event supplies, awards, and patches.
+The annual membership fee for Lions is $170, due to the limited scope of the program.

 The members fee covers such items as the National BSA registration fee, Den dues, the handbook appropriate for your Scout's rank, the Pinewood Derby & Rain-Gutter Regatta kits, some patches and awards for the year, and venue rentals for the Derby, Regatta and year-end Blue and Gold Banquet.